 The role of buffers in critical chain project management

-Critical chain project management uses buffers to reduce uncertainty and ensure tasks are completed on time.
 The buffer itself is a strategic safeguard inserted into the critical chain to maintain efficient project progression.

 There are three types of buffers: